Hiwonder-docs/LanderPi/source/docs/8_Machine_Learning.md

 This command uses three main parameters:

-1. xml2yolo.py: A script that converts annotations from XML format to the YOLOv8 format.
+1. `xml2yolo.py`: A script that converts annotations from XML format to the YOLOv11 format.
 Make sure the path is correct.

-2. my_data: The directory containing your annotated dataset.
+2. `my_data`: The directory containing your annotated dataset.

-3. data.yaml: A YAML file that specifies how the dataset is split and configured for training.
+3. `data.yaml`: A YAML file that specifies how the dataset is split and configured for training.
 It will be saved inside the **my_data** folder.

 The following image shows a generated example of **data.yaml**: